smartdevicelink/sdl_hmi_integration_guidelines/docs/VehicleInfo/UnsubscribeVehicleData/index.md

 For OEM specific custom vehicle data items, `oemCustomDataType` will contain a type of OEM specific vehicle data (from schema), and `dataType` will be `VEHICLEDATA_OEM_CUSTOM_DATA`.
 For vehicle data items from RPCSpec, `oemCustomDataType` will be omitted, and `dataType` will contain appropriate data type from `VehicleDataType` enum.

+In the case during data resumption with multiple application a subscription is already used by other applications, this means that the subscription is actual and SDL should not send unsubscribe requests to HMI.

 !!!

 #### Parameters